Unicon/tool13demo/README.md

 Find the name of the .jar file in the *target* directory and replace `"name-of-.jar"` with your `.jar`

     java -jar target/"name-of-.jar" --spring.config.name=application-local

-## Option 2

-You can run the app in place to try it out without having to install and deploy a servlet container.

-    mvn clean install spring-boot:run -Dspring-boot.run.arguments=--spring.config.name=application-local

 # Testing the application